adamvhstack/Solar-PV-Process-Capability-SPC-Automation/README.md

 **Why directional burst noise?**

 Real manufacturing special causes are rarely symmetric.
-A contaminated paste batch doesn't randomly increase *and* decrease fill factor — it degrades it.
+A contaminated paste batch doesn't randomly increase *and* decrease fill factor, it degrades it.
 Modeling directional bursts produces data that better mimics real failure modes and makes for a more defensible simulation in technical discussions.

 **Why R̄ / d₂ instead of pooled standard deviation?**